Everything you need to know about Andrew Tate

 The former kickboxer and social media influencer, who has gained notoriety over the years for peddling misogynistic views, was detained in Romania on Thursday 29 December on suspicion of human trafficking, rape, and forming an organised crime group, prosecutors said.

 The arrest came after Tate shared a video hitting back at climate activist Greta Thunberg, prominently displaying pizza boxes from local chain Jerry’s Pizza.
-Authorities apparently used this as proof he was in the country; he was arrested less than 24 hours later.
+Authorities have debunked reports that the pizza box led them to Tate’s location.

 On Friday (30 December), Thunberg responded to news that their online spat had aided in Tate’s arrest.